What are O-Rings Used for?

 • Manufacturing food and beverages

-Caution: EPDM is not applicable to use with fuels and petroleum oils.
+Caution: EPDM rubber o-rings are not applicable to use with fuels and petroleum oils.

 PTFE